 The results were unprecedented.
 “The transformation evident on those streets today is simply extraordinary,” says IJM’s president, Gary Haugen.
 “Rather than being peddled for rape, children are now accessing educational opportunities, health services and community building activities, from art to break dance, provided by Agape International Missions within the community.
 Their steadfast commitment to Svay Pak and its children has created a vibrant sense of hope, and brought life to a very dark place.”

-Now with the goal to Fight Trafficking, Restore Victims and Transform Communities, AIM has expanded to multiple Rahab’s House community centers, a Lord’s Gym reaching pimps and traffickers, Agape Training Center (ATC) giving young women a career in textiles, and a network of Cambodian Churches who are now educated about the issue they didn’t even see back in 2005.
+Now with the goal to Fight Trafficking, Restore Victims and Transform Communities, AIM has expanded to multiple Rahab’s House community centers, a Lord’s Gym reaching pimps and traffickers, AIM Employment Center (AEC) giving young women a career in textiles, and a network of Cambodian Churches who are now educated about the issue they didn’t even see back in 2005.
 AIM equips churches to fight trafficking in Cambodia and now in the US with AIM Anti-Trafficking Training.

 “Our goal is to defeat child sex trafficking.
 We will fight until we’re victorious,” says Don.
 “We need as many soldiers as we can get.”

 (1)”Commercial sexual exploitation position statement.”
 UNICEF UK.
 (2004, January 28)